ey92/notes/4744/hw2.md

 regex [[[al .o. upper].l & CMU.u].l .o.
 CMU].l;
 regex [[[ist .o. upper].l & CMU.u].l .o.
 CMU].l;
 ```
 I also observed that there was a pattern with how the phonological endings of adjectives became -ity nouns, usually ending with the vowels IH0 and AH0.
 I then applied the same morphological-phonological structure from problems 1 and 2.
+However, it was very difficult to find any other patterns.
+This is likely due to English having so many influences from different language families and loaning foreign words into our vocabulary.

 ### Part C
 I used similar regexes to those from Part B to find which words _weren't_ in the CMU dictionary.